Smoky Mountains fall foliage 2025: when to visit and where to look

 - Early October: Peak above 5,000 feet (Clingmans Dome, Mount LeConte)

-- Mid-October: Color spreads to 3,000-5,000 feet
+- Mid-October: Color drops to 3,000-5,000 feet

 - Late October: Peak at mid-elevations near Gatlinburg

-- Early November: Final burst at lower elevations
+- Early November: Lower elevations finish out

 Best overall window: October 10-31.